ddean4040/Networks-for-WordPress/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Fixed: a bug that showed the Networks panel in the Site Admin backend on 3.1
+* Fixed: a typo that left network-dependent blog options behind when moving blogs - thanks, edmeister

 = 1.0.1 =
-* Fixed an issue with the link to Network backends for versions before 3.1 - thanks, RavanH
+* Fixed an issue with the link to Network backends for versions before 3.1 - thanks, RavaH

 = 1.0 =
 * Initial release

 == Upgrade Notice ==

+= 1.0.2 =
+* Bugfix - All users should upgrade

 = 1.0.1 =
 * Upgrade if using a version of WordPress earlier than 3.1